 By delivering breakthrough therapies that can harness the immune system, we aim to conquer cancer and save lives

-We address this challenge by using our universal, protease-releasable masking technology (Pro-XTEN), to create next generation, conditionally active TCEs (XPATs®) and cytokines (XPACs), that are preferentially activated in tumors as compared to healthy tissues.
+We address this challenge by using our universal, protease-releasable masking technology (PRO-XTEN), to create next generation, conditionally active TCEs (XPAT® proteins) and cytokines (XPAC™ proteins), that are preferentially activated in tumors as compared to healthy tissues.

 Experience and culture matter.
 At Amunix, we challenge ourselves and our colleagues, and bring a critical eye and rigor to everything we do.
 Biology is complex and hard to predict, but with deep experience, diversity of thinking, and scientific rigor, we believe we maximize our chance of making a real difference for cancer patients.